Flooding and fires

 Fire and Drought Update

 A controlled burn in Brown County got out of control on Monday afternoon and is likely still trying to be contained.
 Several thousand acres have burned, 45 cattle have died, and at least one cabin has been destroyed.
 Governor Pillen has issued a statewide burn ban through the end of the month.
-More information on the burn ban can be found under the Related Links.

-Observations from Ainsworth show that relatively calm conditions earlier in the day gave way to gusty winds in the afternoon as a cold front moved into the area with a line of showers that mostly didn't reach the ground.
-The radar loop from that afternoon indicates a line of showers moved through the area in the middle of the afternoon but no precipitation was reported.
+Observations from Ainsworth show that relatively calm conditions earlier in the day gave way to gusty winds in the afternoon as a cold front moved into the area.
+The front had enough forcing to produce a line of showers and the radar loop from that afternoon suggests a line of showers moved through the area in the middle of the afternoon.
+But no precipitation was reported at Ainsworth or by any observers in that area.
 It did bring temporary cloud cover but unfortunately, also brought gusty winds and no rain.
 A look at the sounding from North Platte that morning shows the air mass was very dry, so even though radar returns were picking up light precipitation, it was evaporating before it hit the ground.
-In other words, the cold front had sufficient enough forcing to produce precipitation but the air mass was too dry to oblige north central Nebraska with any rainfall and instead just brought gusty winds.
-The observations and archived radar loop are available under the Related Links.

 sounding